aleph2c/miros-rabbitmq/docs/_sources/installing_infrastructure.rst.txt

 Tell Ansible Where to Run and with What User Name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-`Ansible <http://docs.ansible.com/>`_ needs to know what machines to ssh into and with what user names.
-This information is kept in the ``/etc/ansible/hosts`` file, it is called an inventory.
-Basically, you create a named configuration item, and below it place the contact information (IP/URL address and username) for each of the machines in that group.
-Your deployment script references this name to know what computers to run against.
+`Ansible <http://docs.ansible.com/>`_ needs to know what machines to ssh into and with what usernames.
+This information is kept in the ``/etc/ansible/hosts`` file; it is called an inventory.
+To tell Ansible what machines you want it to run its scripts on, you first create a named configuration item, and below it place the contact information (IP/URL address and username) for each of the machines in that group.
+Your deployment script references this name to know what computers to log in to and run on.

 Suppose I have a bunch of raspberry pi computers on my network, I might want to name their group ``pis`` in my `Ansible <http://docs.ansible.com/>`_ inventory.
-They all have the same user name but they are on addresses, 192.168.0.169, 192.168.0.170 and 192.168.0.171.
+They all have the same username, but they are on addresses, 192.168.0.169, 192.168.0.170 and 192.168.0.171.
 So, on the Linux machine that I will run my deployment scripts from, I would edit the ``/etc/ansible/hosts`` file like this:

 .. code-block:: python